smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 {: .output}

 ## Plotting with [ggplot](http://ggplot2.org/)
-Use the ggplot() function, which is found in the ggplot2 library.
-Quick reminder of ggplot syntax: ggplot(data, mapping) + layer().
-Plot red blood cells by strain.
+Use the `ggplot()` function, which is found in the `ggplot2` library.
+The basic `ggplot()` syntax is: `ggplot(data, mapping) + layer()`.
+We will build a plot of red blood cells by strain in several steps, addressing many of the ways that you can fine-tune your plot to display exactly the information that you want in the way that you want to do so.

 ~~~
 ggplot(data = cc_data, mapping = aes(x = strain, y = RBC)) +